Updated: Dec 30, 2022

 For Wage And Hour Claims, Contact An Employment Lawyer in Los Angeles ASAP

-The United States safeguards a worker's right to choose how many hours they should work and how much they should be paid.
+The United States safeguards workers' right to choose how many hours they should work and how much they should be paid.
 The regulations are known as wage and hour laws, and they determine how much you should be paid per hour.
 The minimum wage amount varies by state, and many states still have a provision on how many hours you can expect to work every day.
-When these rights are infringed, you might need the help of an California Employment Attorney that can help you get what you are entitled to.
+When these rights are infringed, you might need the help of a California Employment Attorney that can help you get what you are entitled to.

 The following are examples of wage breaches committed by employers:

 Excessive deductions from salaries in place of tips